Div99/OcamTex/README.md

 Uses matrix command and specifies formatting of borders from one of the four displayed choices.
 It defaults to square brackets if a border type is not specified.
 We then separate each entry in a row by a tab/spaces and separate rows by the new line character, `\n`.

-The entries must be tabbed.
+The entries must be hard tabbed.

 ```
 |matrix -> [],{},||,||||